Degrees for Military and Veterans

-Marketing is an ever-changing subject with potential for growth.
-Marketing is about creating, exploring, and delivering value in order to meet the needs of a target market.
+Marketing is an ever-changing subject with growth potential.
+Marketing is about creating, exploring, and delivering value to meet the needs of a target market.

-Given the pandemic, and the rapidly evolving synthesis between medicine and technology, the Nursing field is a stable and reputable career choice for many in the military community.
+Given the rapidly evolving synthesis between medicine and technology, the Nursing field is a stable and reputable career choice for many in the military community.

 There are different levels of nursing, each with varying degree requirements.
 For example, while a master’s degree is required for most Nurse Practitioner positions, the typical entry-level education for a Registered Nurse is a bachelor’s degree.

 By contrast, to become a Licensed Practical Nurse (LPN) or a Licensed Vocational Nurse (LVN), a student must only complete a nursing diploma program.
 These vocational programs generally take a year to complete and are commonly offered at community colleges.